bids-standard/bids-specification/macros_doc.md

 To do this, you can either mention an individual maintainer by their GitHub username or mention the whole team (`@bids-standard/maintainers`).

+## Do I need learn how to code in Python to use those macros?

 Nope.
 No need to learn how to program to use those macros.
 But some macros require some specific "input", so you will just need to know what input to give it.
 In many cases, it will be just a metadata term whose definition or